pnavais/rezolver/README.md

 <p><i>Tries to resolve the location of a given resource using a chain of loaders.</i></p>
 <p>
-Rezolver will try to do it's best to resolve the correct URL of any arbitrary resource specified using a string URL that can be either relative or absolute containing optionally a full valid schema.
+Rezolver will try to do its best to resolve the correct URL of any arbitrary resource specified using a string URL that can be either relative or absolute containing optionally a full valid schema.
 </p>